programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Text Annotation
 #### Part-of-Speech Tagging
-spaCy also performs annotation tasks like part-of-speech tagging.
-It facilitates two levels of part-of-speech tagging: coarse-grained tagging, which predicts the simple [universal part-of-speech](https://perma.cc/49ER-GXVW) of each token in a text (such as noun, verb, adjective, adverb), and detailed tagging, which uses a larger, more fine-grained set of part-of-speech tags (for example 3rd person singular present verb).
+spaCy facilitates two levels of part-of-speech tagging: coarse-grained tagging, which predicts the simple [universal part-of-speech](https://perma.cc/49ER-GXVW) of each token in a text (such as noun, verb, adjective, adverb), and detailed tagging, which uses a larger, more fine-grained set of part-of-speech tags (for example 3rd person singular present verb).
 The part-of-speech tags used are determined by the English language model we use.
 In this case, we're using the small English model, and you can explore the differences between the models on [spaCy's website](https://perma.cc/PC9E-HKHM).

 We can call the part-of-speech tags in the same way as the lemmas.
 Create a function to extract them from any given Doc object and apply the function to each Doc object in the DataFrame.
 The function we'll create will extract both the coarse- and fine-grained part-of-speech for each token (`token.pos_` and `token.tag_`, respectively).